ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lectures/lect10.md

 # Topics

-* Searching through lists
+* Loop patterns: iteration, counter, accumulator, sequence: Learn to implement each loop pattern and identify which pattern is the best match for a given problem

-* Accumulator pattern: sum, product
+* Accumulator pattern (more examples)
-* While loops
+* While loops and games
+* 2D lists and nested loops

+If time permits:
 * Multiway if else statements
 * Mutable vs immutable